 Enfolded by the borders of Tibet and Nepal, the Kumaon region in Uttarakhand State is the area of Himalayan foothills most easily accessible from Delhi.…

-The term ‘Big Five’ refers to India’s most endangered and elusive mammals: one-horned rhinos; Asian elephant; leopard; Asiatic lion; and Royal Bengal tigers.
-Unlike in Africa, where all the major species can be sighted in a single reserve, you have to travel to different national parks to see them all.
+This is the ultimate of India's nature-based holidays!
+The term ‘Big Five’ refers to India’s most endangered and elusive mammals: one-horned rhinos, Asian elephants, leopards, Asiatic lions, and Royal Bengal tigers.
+Unlike in Africa, where all the major species can be sighted in a single reserve, you must travel to different national parks to see them all.
 But thanks to the country’s efficient, modern air network, it is possible to tick off the big five in a trip just shy of three weeks.
-You will, of course, see lots of other wonderful animals and exotic birds while visiting the four reserves featured on this itinerary, and you’ll experience three of the country’s largest and most atmospheric cities, in addition to a scattering of remote, rural villages and some fabulous landscapes.
+You will, of course, see many other wonderful animals and exotic birds while visiting the four reserves featured on this itinerary, and you’ll experience three of the country’s largest and most atmospheric cities, in addition to a scattering of remote, rural villages and some fabulous landscapes.

 Accommodation is in luxurious safari lodges, where you can experience the surrounding wilderness in great comfort, sleeping in richly furnished hunting tents, tree houses perched high in the jungle canopy, or cottages nestled in deciduous sal forest.